TAKT-R-D/nextts14-prisma5-api-sample/README.md

 yarn scaffold
 ```

-answer questions and then followings will be generated/updated.
+Answer questions and then followings will be generated/updated.
-module name must be same as model name in schema.prisma with lower and kebab case.
+Module name must be same as model name in schema.prisma with lower and kebab case.

 ex. user